GrahamDumpleton-abandoned/powershift/README.rst

 resource objects, as well as endpoints for communicating with the OpenShift REST API.

+A command line client with the name ``powershift`` is also included which provides additional functionality useful to users of the OpenShift platform.
+Base functionality is minimal, but can be extended by installing additional plugins.

 The package requires Python 3.5 and will not work with earlier versions of Python.